jonasborn/patema/README.md

 the libpatema-native (JNI), used to directly control the tape device.
 The main project is build using Java, including sources from JTape and MinimalFTP.

+Some parts of this project are written using Java, other ones using Groovy.
+This is made because plain Java is more speed effective than Groovy.
+Groovy in the other hand is more useful.

 ### Files
 As ftp needs random access to files - mostly in order to resume uploads and downloads, the project provides a custom solution for that.